 It is known as the Vectra and it’s located at Miami Cancer Institute’s new Multidisciplinary Skin Cancer Clinic.
 The Vectra instantly compiles images into a single picture where every blemish on the skin can be seen, zeroed-in on and assessed by physicians.
 It is the only such state-of-the-art machine in Florida, and one of only six in the U.S. — and one of 12 in the world.

 “This photographic process is groundbreaking.
-It quickly gives us a detailed look at a patient’s entire skin surface,” said Jill Waibel, M.D., Miami Cancer Institute dermatologist.
+It quickly gives us a detailed look at a patient’s entire skin surface,” said Jill Waibel, M.D., medical director for dermatology at Baptist Hospital, part of Baptist Health South Florida.
 “It also allows us to map out and track any changes in lesions or moles.
 When detecting skin cancer, the sooner we can identify a problem, the better the outcome for the patient.”

 The Institute’s Multidisciplinary Skin Cancer Clinic at Miami Cancer Institute will focus on early detection and treatment of melanoma, in addition to treating patients with all types of skin cancer, including basal cell carcinoma, squamous cell carcinoma, Merkel Cell tumors and other rare tumors of the skin.
 The program’s team of experts includes dermatologists, surgical and medical oncologists, radiation oncologists and plastic and reconstructive surgeons.